acnimda/bloatwarelist_android_samsung/bloatwarelist_S21.md

 - :warning: This is not an advice, nor a financial advice! :warning:
 - :green_book: If you have questions, read the README first :green_book:
 - Feedback, suggesstions and donations are more then welcome.
-- Most importantly I like drinking :beer:
+- Keep always in your mind "*I like drinking* :beer:"

 ## packages sort by group
 Click on a :link: for more details.